thyleung/natural-language-calendar/README.md

 ## Next Steps

-- Integrate Promptfoo for fixture-based parser evaluations
+- Add Promptfoo evaluations for parser testing
-- Add structured test cases for ambiguous scheduling language
+- Add more test cases for ambiguous scheduling commands
-- Explore clarification flows for low-confidence parses
+- Explore when the app should ask questions instead of making assumptions